sfn-software/protocol/README.md

 # sfn protocol

+### Protocol revisions

+L1 is the most basic one, L3 has checksum support, L4 has faster checksum support, L5 has directories, executable flag, and checksums are now optional.
+They are all backward-compatible: every new revision includes support for existing opcodes all the way back to L1.

+### Structure

-Protocol TCP stream consists of chunks, one after another, each started by chunk opcode.
+Protocol TCP stream consists of chunks, sent one after another, each started by chunk opcode.
 Each client **must** send `0x02` (DONE) when it doesn't intend to send chunks anymore.

 |           |     |           |               |
 | --------- | --- | --------- | ------------- |
 | [Chunk 1] | ... | [Chunk N] | `0x02` (DONE) |

-### Protocol revisions

-L1 is the most basic one, L3 has checksum support, L4 has faster checksum support.
-They are backward-compatible: every new revision includes support for existing opcodes all the way back to L1.

 ### Opcodes